-If you or someone you know is living with depression, you might see or experience symptoms that don’t look like what you might expect.
+If you or someone you know is living with depression, you might see or experience symptoms that don’t look like what you expect.
 Did you know that there are many different types of depression?
-Not all of them will look exactly the same or have the same causes or symptoms.
+Not all of them look the same or have the same causes or symptoms.

 Here are 5 types of depression and the treatment that can make a difference.

 Depending on the severity and persistence of the depression, medications may or may not be necessary.
-Some people find that getting exercise each day along with psychotherapy or cognitive behavioral therapy is enough to alleviate most of the symptoms of mild depression.
-For moderate to severe cases or in mild cases where lifestyle changes aren’t working, antidepressants might be used along with therapy.
+Some people find that getting exercise daily, along with psychotherapy or cognitive behavioral therapy, is enough to alleviate most symptoms of mild depression.
+For moderate to severe cases or mild cases where lifestyle changes aren’t working, antidepressants might be used along with therapy.
 With these treatments, a person with major depression can live a satisfying and happy life.

 Persistent Depressive Disorder

-Persistent depressive disorder is similar to major depression in that it can affect a person’s entire life, but it differs because it remains at a constant level for two years or more rather than ebbing and flowing over the course of weeks or months.
-It also tends not to be as severe as major depression; it could be described as a low level of depression that is simply always there.
-Sometimes this type of depression is called “high-functioning depression” because the person who has it is generally able to hold down a job, parent effectively, maintain relationships, and so on despite feeling depressed most or all of the time.
+Persistent depressive disorder is similar to major depression in that it can affect a person’s entire life, but it differs because it remains at a constant level for two years or more rather than ebbing and flowing over weeks or months.
+It also tends not to be as severe as major depression; it could be described as a low level of depression that is always there.
+Sometimes this type of depression is called “high-functioning depression” because the person who has it can hold down a job, parent effectively, maintain relationships, and so on despite feeling depressed most or all of the time.

 As with major depression, people with persistent depressive disorder can benefit from a combination of lifestyle changes, antidepressant medications, and therapy.
 The type of treatment that works for each person is different, so it might take some tinkering with dosages and therapy types to find the right combination for each individual.

 People with bipolar disorders often need mood stabilizers to help moderate the highs and the lows.
-In addition, they might take different medications whether they are in a depressive or manic phase.
-Psychotherapy is also an important part of supporting not only the person affected but also his or her family and loved ones.
+In addition, they might take different medications, whether they are in a depressive or manic phase.
+Psychotherapy is also important in supporting the person affected and one’s family and loved ones.

 People who are pregnant or recently postpartum can have depression caused by or associated with their pregnancies.
-There are drastic hormone changes during pregnancy and after childbirth that contribute to this type of depression.
+Drastic hormone changes during and after childbirth contribute to this type of depression.
 This is not necessarily caused solely by hormone fluctuations, though it can be.
-Other reasons could be if the person is not happy to be pregnant or if they find motherhood to be much harder than they thought it would be.
+Other reasons could be if the person is not happy to be pregnant or if they find motherhood much harder than they thought it would be.
 A combination of antidepressants and therapy can be helpful.

 Some people who are menstruating also have depression that is caused by different hormone levels in the premenstrual period.
 These individuals might feel fine for two to three weeks out of the month but then experience the symptoms of depression after they ovulate or during their menstrual periods (or both).
 In some cases, oral contraceptives are enough to bring this type of depression under control.
 Other times, antidepressants are needed.